nextflow-io/training/README.md

 We welcome fixes and improvements from the community.
 Please fork the repository and create pull-requests with any improvements to the docs.

 You can find instructions about how to develop the training material code in [`CONTRIBUTING.md`](CONTRIBUTING.md).
+If you want to contribute with a translation instead, check [`TRANSLATING.md`](TRANSLATING.md).

 ## Credits & Copyright